JohnnyCPP/learn_assembly/examples/asm03/README.txt

 # converts integer in RAX to string (returns pointer in RDI)
 # ##########################################################
 int_to_str:
+	# "rbx" is a callee-saved register, to modify it in the subroutine,
+	#       save its state on the Stack (push) and restore it when
+	#       the subroutine ends (pop), to comply with System V ABI
 	push rbx
 	mov rcx, 10         # sets divisor of "div" to 10,
 	                    # because the integer is base 10